rb-uf/swe-project/README.md

 ### Backend

-- If you want to import a package created within this project, add to the import list `"swe-project/backend/package-name"`.
+- If you want to import a package created within this project, add `"swe-project/backend/package-name"` to the import list.
+  "swe-project/backend" is the name of the go module created for this project.

 ## Ideas

 ### Data Structures

+These are data structures the backend could implement for basic functionality.
+They can be modified or added-to later.
+"Subject" refers to the subject of a review (for example, a classroom at UF).

 subject:
 - subject_id (int)